react4j/react4j/docs/_docs/faq.md

 experience was less than optimal.

 Building a parallel component hierarchy allowed us to remove the additional boilerplate and constraints required to export a native object to javascript.
-It also made it possible to validate the way that the code interoperates with the native react runtime.
+It also made it possible to validate the way that the code inter-operates with the native react runtime.